 Everybody runs (or walks) on the same day.
 Marathon, half-marathon and shorter distances.
 We welcome all participants.

-After each run we count the number of participants and countries represented and celebrate every kilometer or mile we conquered together.
-We aim to eventually set a world record.
+After each run we count the number of participants and countries represented and celebrate every kilometer or mile conquered.
+Maybe we’ll even get to set a world record.
 There are lots of titles up for grabs (see registry).
-Let’s try to hit more than 5,030 runners or 55 countries and the first title is ours.
+If we hit more than 5,030 runners or 55 countries, the first title is ours.

 Ideally, people use a tracking device and submit a screenshot after the run.
 But even if you don’t want to run with such a gadget, this is fun and we’ll welcome your participation.

 Everybody gets a personal start number, which they’ll get to keep for all future runs.
-There’ll also be a nice and shiny certificate for all who participated.
+There’ll also be a nice and shiny certificate for everyone who participated.

 We ‘borrowed a page’ from the practice at the Tour De France and celebrate our Lanterne Rouge for each run: The person who finishes the marathon distance in the longest amount of time, while still finishing on the day of the event (subject to your consent to being celebrated).